 Important!
 If you are visiting the Vatican with children aged 0-6, are pregnant, or have a severe disablement, you must purchase your tickets directly in the Vatican (as these categories automatically Skip-the-line)

-The Vatican City sits on the banks of the Tiber River and watches Rome from the top of a hill.
+The Vatican City sits on the banks of the Tiber River overlooking Rome.
 This little corner of the world hides one of the most far-reaching and extraordinary pasts.
 Today, the Vatican serves as the headquarters of the Roman Catholic Church.
 Furthermore, it is home to the Pope and the College of Cardinals.
 Although we know it as the Vatican City, since 1929, it is a Sovereign State.